Eagle S

-Eagle S is a crude oil and oil products tanker that sails under the flag of the Cook Islands.
-It is the only ship operated by Caravella LLC-FZ, a company registered in the United Arab Emirates.
-It was originally built in China for the Singapore company FR8 Holdings PTE Ltd in 2006, which operated it under the name FR8 Pride.
+Eagle S was a crude oil and oil products tanker that sailed under the flag of the Cook Islands.
+It is the only ship operated by Caravella LLC-FZ, a company registered in the United Arab Emirates (UAE).
+It was originally built in China for the Singaporean company FR8 Holdings PTE Ltd in 2006, which operated it under the name FR8 Pride.
 Later the ship has also served under the names LR Mimosa and Norstar Intrepid.

 Description

-Eagle S is a crude oil and oil products tanker with a deadweight tonnage of 74035 t and 12 cargo tanks that have a combined volumetric capacity of 81320 m3 at 98% filling.
+Eagle S was a crude oil and oil products tanker with a deadweight tonnage of 74035 t and 12 cargo tanks that have a combined volumetric capacity of 81320 m3 at 98% filling.
 The ship is 228.6 m long, 32.3 m wide, and has a displacement of 89381 t when loaded to the maximum draught of 14.5 m.
 The ship has a crew of 24.

-Like most oil tankers, Eagle S is powered by a single low-speed two-stroke crosshead diesel engine driving a fixed pitch propeller.
-The ship's five-cylinder MAN-B&W 5S60MC-C main engine, manufactured by Hudong Heavy Machinery under license, is rated at 11300 kW when running at 105 rpm.
-This propulsion system gives Eagle S a maximum speed of 14.5 kn.
-When running at a service speed of 12 kn, the ship burns 35 t of fuel oil per day.
-In addition, the ship has three 900 kW auxiliary diesel generators to produce electrical power.
+Like most oil tankers, Eagle S was powered by a single low-speed two-stroke crosshead diesel engine driving a fixed pitch propeller.
+The ship's five-cylinder MAN-B&W 5S60MC-C main engine, manufactured by Hudong Heavy Machinery under license, was rated at 11300 kW when running at 105 rpm.
+This propulsion system gave Eagle S a maximum speed of 14.5 kn.
+When running at a service speed of 12 kn, the ship burnt 35 t of fuel oil per day.
+In addition, the ship had three 900 kW auxiliary diesel generators to produce electrical power.

 The ship was built at New Century Shipyard in Jingjiang, China.
 It was laid down on 20 December 2004, launched on 28 August 2005, and delivered on 16 March 2006.
+Eagle S began to be scrapped in Aliağa, Turkey in November 2025.